averak/getpass/README.md

 name         | Description
 -------------|----------------------------------------------------------------------------------
 prompt       | Prompt to display.
 Default value is ["id", "password"]. is_echo      | Whether to display the entered string.
-Default value is [true, false]. display_tail | Whether to display the tail of entered string.
+Default value is [false, false]. display_tail | Whether to display the tail of entered string.
 Default value is true. sub_char     | Character to be displayed instead of the entered character.
 Default value is "*".